Recovery post COVID-19 with Circle Rehabilitation

 Recovery post Covid-19 (Coronavirus)

-People in the UK and across the world who have recovered post COVID-19 are finding that they are experiencing symptoms of other conditions which are making life difficult for them and their families.
-Along with the health implications on the person, there are also other implications affecting their life, such as relationships and the ability to work or to look after children and dependants.
+Covid-19 primarily affects the respiratory tract; however, it is known that major organs such as the heart, brain, musculoskeletal system and nervous system can all be affected.
+Along with the health implications on an individual, there are also other implications affecting their life, such as relationships and the ability to work or to look after children and dependants.

 - Problems with memory or concentration